-The No 2 check valve shall maintain a pressure differential between the intermediate and downstream zones greater than 0.07 bar (7kPa).
-Unless the check valve conforms to BS EN 13959, in which case the minimum pressure differential shall be greater than 0.005 bar (0.5kPa).
+The number 2 check valve shall maintain a pressure differential between the intermediate and downstream zones greater than 0.07bar (7kPa).
+Unless the check valve conforms to BS EN 13959:2004, in which case the minimum pressure differential shall be greater than 0.005bar (0.5kPa).